yhsiang/FullStackEngineerChallenge/README.md

 if you don't have golang and nodejs environment, you can simply build a runnable service by docker.

 build service, init container, and setup database at the same time.

 `$ make docker`

 only build service, it will use multi-stage for building backend and frontend.

 `$ make docker-review360`

 build init container, it will build a image for database migrations at the first.

 `$ make docker-init`

 build database

 `$ make docker-mysql`

 Run services by `docker-compose`

 `$ make run`

 Shutdown all services

 `$ make down`

 Build frontend code by local yarn. static files is served at `build` directory, and then you can test frontend production app in the local.

 `$ make build-app`

+## Testing

+Server side use simply go test, but frontend is more complicated. we separate test files to native and web for different environment testing.

+Web platform is using js-dom, and native part is using node.
+Ideally, we could hold one test file for both environment, but actually we will encounter many problems from testing lib, test runner, 3rd lib and our own code. so just separating them at the beginning will save lots of time.

+more details can see `app/config`

 # Full Stack Developer Challenge
 This is an interview challengs.
 Please feel free to fork.
 Pull Requests will be ignored.